tamannasgh/javaScript-projects/intermediate-projects/leader282-GravitySimulator/README.md

 ## About The Project

-This project is an excellent gravity simulator that allows users to adjust the position of bodies in space along with their velocities and their masses and then once the start the simulation, the bodies are allowed to move freely under mutual gravitational force.
+This project is an excellent gravity simulator that allows users to adjust the position of bodies in space along with their velocities and their masses and then once they start the simulation, the bodies are allowed to move freely under mutual gravitational force.

 <!-- BUILT USING -->
 ## Built using